Financial Accountability Return Guide

 Total Fee Relief Payments from the department

-Less: Reserved Fee Relief (Quarantined) Funds
+Less: Reserved Fee Relief Funds

 Equals: Total Adjusted Income available

-Total Adjusted Income is the amount of fee relief funds the service had available to use, for which the service should show expenditure.
+Total Adjusted Income is the amount of fee relief funds the service had available to use for the number of enrolments.
+This is the amount the service should show expenditure for in the ‘Funding Used to Reduce Fees/Expenditure’ section.

-• reduce the daily fees as much as possible for 600 hours per year of enrolment for eligible children accessing fee relief at the service, then
+1. reduce the daily fees as much as possible for 600 hours per year of enrolment for eligible children accessing fee relief at the service, then

-• i) reduce the cost of enrolment above 600 hours per year (e.g. third day fees); or
+1. reduce the cost of enrolment above 600 hours per year (e.g. third day fees); or

-ii) reduce the daily fee for 600 hours per year of enrolment for eligible children not accessing fee relief at the service, e.g. children of families with greatest need; or
+2. reduce the daily fee for 600 hours per year of enrolment for eligible children not accessing fee relief at the service, e.g. children of families with greatest need; or

-iii) # reduce the service’s operating expenses per the Program Payment spending rules.
+3. # reduce the service’s operating expenses per the Program Payment spending rules.

-The amount entered in Part 1 – Fee Relief Payment Expenditure item iii) # above will be automatically deducted from Part 2 – Program Payment DoE Funds column operating expenses.
+The amount entered in Part 1 – Fee Relief Payment Expenditure item c. # above will be automatically deducted from Part 2 – Program Payment DoE Funds column operating expenses.
 This is because the service will be acquitting that amount already under Part 1 – Fee Relief Payment expenditure.

 Only record amounts where Fee Relief Payment has been used to cover costs.
-Services should only record amounts where fee relief funds were actually used to cover the costs of what families would have normally been required to pay e.g. where fee relief funds were used to cover the cost of enrolment fees, administration fees, resources, excursions.
+Services should only record amounts where fee relief funds were actually used to cover the costs of what families would have normally been required to pay e.g. where fee relief funds were used to cover the cost of enrolment fees, administration fees, resources and/or excursions.

 If families actually paid additional fees such as enrolment ‘gap’ fees, administration, 4th and 5th day fees, resources, excursions etc., do not record that amount in Part 1 Fee Relief Payment.